Rethinking Weight Decay For Efficient Neural Network Pruning: Selective Weight Decay

-We based the structured version of our SWD on the method of Liu \etal~\cite{liu2017learning} to solve a problem induced by residual connections in modern convolutional networks: to ensure that the exact output dimensions of the feature maps after each residual connection match the desired target, one must prune exactly the same channels among the connection and the last convolution before them.
-To the best of our knowledge, this problem has not been tackled, and approaches that use some norms of the filters as a criterion could not be adjusted to tackle this important problem without altering them drastically.
+We based the structured version of our SWD on the method of Liu~et~al.~\cite{liu2017learning} to solve a problem induced by residual connections in modern convolutional networks: to ensure that the exact output dimensions of the feature maps after each residual connection match the desired target, one must prune exactly the same channels among the connections and the last convolution before them.
+To the best of our knowledge, this problem has not been tackled, and approaches that use certain norms of the filters as a criterion could not be adjusted to tackle this important problem without altering them too drastically, if the desire was to remain true to the original contribution.

-But since the method of Liu \etal~\cite{liu2017learning} prunes multiplicative coefficients of batchnorm layers, it is easy for it to solve the residual connection issue as soon as a batchnorm layer is inserted after each residual connection (which does not change the overall performance of the network).
+However, since the method of Liu~et~al.~\cite{liu2017learning} prunes multiplicative coefficients of batchnorm layers, it is easy for it to solve the residual connection issue as soon as a batchnorm layer is inserted after each residual connection (which does not change the overall performance of the network).

-Liu \etal~\cite{liu2017learning} considered the magnitudes of multiplicative coefficients in a batchnorm layer as an estimator of the importance of their corresponding filters.
-Those batchnorm layers were then penalized during training by a smooth-$L_1$ norm.
-In their work, a global threshold was applied on all the batchnorm layers in order to prune globally a target percentage of all the smallest batchnorm coefficients.
+Han~et~al.~\cite{liu2017learning} considered the magnitudes of multiplicative coefficients in a batchnorm layer to be an estimator of the importance of their corresponding filters.
+These batchnorm layers were then penalized during training by a smooth-$L_1$ norm.
+In their work, a global threshold was applied to all the batchnorm layers in order to globally prune a target percentage of all the smallest batchnorm coefficients.

-However, in order to have a better control over the exact number of parameters at the end of the pruning process, we instead prune all the smallest batchnorm layers until a portion of the overall network (once subtracted the parameters of the corresponding convolutional filters) is removed.
-Therefore, we get:
+However, in order to have better control over the exact number of parameters at the end of the pruning process, we instead prune all the smallest batchnorm layers until a portion of the overall network (once the parameters of the corresponding convolutional filters have been substracted) is removed.